Drednote/spring-boot-starter-telegram/README.md

 }
 ```

 That's all!
-Enjoy your bot.
-For further information and bot configuration read below
+Enjoy your bot

+## Controllers

+## Scenario

 ## Usage

 ### Overall information

-The implementation of this library is very similar to how regular `java http servlets` work.
-At
+This library's implementation closely resembles the familiar structure of `Java HTTP servlets`.
+Upon
-startup application, a session is created that connects to the telegram api and starts receiving
+application startup, a session is established to connect with the Telegram API, initiating the
-updates (in **long polling strategy**) or a webhook is created to which telegram itself sends
-updates (
-in **webhook strategy**).
+reception of updates.
+These updates are obtained either through a **long polling strategy** or by
+setting up a **webhook** that prompts Telegram to directly transmit updates to the application.

-When an [Update](#update) is received, a [TelegramUpdateRequest](#telegramupdaterequest) object is
+Upon receiving an [Update](#update), a [TelegramUpdateRequest](#telegramupdaterequest) object is
-created, which will be distributed throughout further update processing chain.
-Initially, it
+generated.
+This object serves as the central entity throughout the subsequent update processing
-contains only information that has been obtained from the [Update](#update) object.
-In the
+pipeline.
+Initially, it contains only the information extracted from the [Update](#update) object.
-future, [TelegramUpdateRequest](#telegramupdaterequest) will be enriched with data.
+As the processing continued, the [TelegramUpdateRequest](#telegramupdaterequest)
+accumulates additional data, enriching its content.

 At the very beginning of the update processing chain,
-the [TelegramUpdateRequest](#telegramupdaterequest) is stored in the context of the current stream,
+the [TelegramUpdateRequest](#telegramupdaterequest) is stored in the context of the current thread,
 to be able to create a [TelegramScope](#telegramscope) bean.

 Next, the update is pre-filtered by calling [UpdateFilters](#updatefilters).